Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: User Study

 \section{User Study}

-~ The study evaluates the usefulness of \oj{}'s interactions by assessing whether they effectively support basic 3D manipulations.
-Although controllers are well-established and widely used in VR, they can be inconvenient in mixed reality~\cite{stellmacher_exploring_2024} that involve interaction with the physical environment.
-Holding or using controllers at all times can also be cumbersome~\cite{zhou_gripmarks_2020}.
-In line with existing research~\cite{song_handle_2012, pei_hand_2022, song_hotgestures_2023}, we chose the headset's naive free-hand interaction as the baseline (\textsc{Hands}).

-As shown in Table~\ref{tab:object_interaction}, each interaction can be performed either with or without physical objects.
-For example, the actions of rotating a cup can be performed in mid-air without the cup.
-We are interested in whether this leads to different results.
-Therefore, both scenarios—with objects (\textsc{Obj}) and without (\textsc{NObj})—are included in our comparison.

-We evaluate these three approaches in performing two common 3D manipulations: Scaling and Rotation~\cite{bowman_3d_2004}, which involve Linear, Rotational, and Binary interactions.
-We acknowledge the limitation that these tasks do not involve Free and Nonlinear interactions.
-Therefore, all five types are incorporated in case studies~\ref{sec:study2}.
-Pilot studies were conducted with two lab members to refine the procedure and details (e.g., the distance and size of the target cubes) before the formal study.
+This exploratory study evaluates the usefulness of \oj{} in supporting basic spatial manipulations.
+Pilot studies were conducted with two lab members to refine the procedure and details (e.g., the distance and size of the target cubes).